-Currently serving as the Secretary of IOMC, Lorenzo L. Pence, DO, FACOFP, FAODME is the Senior Vice President at American Council for Graduate Medical Education (ACGME).
+Currently serving as the President of IOMC, Dr. Lorenzo L. Pence, DO, FACOFP, FAODME is the Senior Vice President at American Council for Graduate Medical Education (ACGME).

 Dr. Pence has served on many national committees and task forces within the osteopathic profession, including as chair of the AOA Council on Osteopathic Postdoctoral Training Institutions (COPTI).
 He has also served as a member of the American Association of Colleges of Osteopathic Medicine Board of Deans, the American College of Osteopathic Family Physicians’ CEE Committee, the Robert C. Byrd Clinic Board, the West Virginia Medical Professional Health Program Board, and the Center for Rural Health Development, Inc. Board.